UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 ```
 {: .language-bash}
 ```
+awesome_plot.jpg
+awesome_violin_plot.jpg
 code
-fig1.pdf
-fig2.pdf
-gapminder.csv
+gapminder_1997.csv
+gapminder_data.csv
+hansAnimatedPlot.gif
 ```
 {: .output}

-`plotting.R` is no longer there!
+`gdp_population.R` is no longer there!
 Where did it go?
 Let’s check the code directory, where we moved it to:

 ```
 ls code
 ```
 {: .language-bash}
 ```
-plotting.R
+gdp_population.R
 ```
 {: .output}